This country-specific Q&A provides an overview to tax laws and regulations that may occur in Israel.

 Are different vehicles for carrying on business, such as companies, partnerships, trusts, etc, recognised as taxable entities?
 What entities are transparent for tax purposes and why are they used?

 Yes.
-While the main form of conducting business is a limited company, there are several other entities that may be utilized, including partnerships and other forms of transparent entities such as family companies, trusts, and house companies (special companies suitable for investments in real estate).
+While the main form of conducting business is a limited company, there are several other entities that may be utilised, including partnerships and other forms of transparent entities such as family companies, trusts, and house companies (special companies suitable for investments in real estate).

 Is liability to business taxation based upon a concepts of fiscal residence or registration?
 Is so what are the tests?